kaveh808/kons-9/README.md

     (ql:quickload "kons-9")

-Run the code at the end of the kons-9.asd file to open a window.
+Run the following code to open a 3D view window:

+    (in-package :kons-9)
+    (run)

 Type 'h' in the window to see the available key bindings.